nicolasbrailo/nicolasbrailo.github.io/md_gen/index2.md

 While trying to get bug reports for [VlcFreemote](https://github.com/nicolasbrailo/VlcFreemote) I found a neat GitHub trick: you can pre-fill a bug report by using url parameters.
 For example, check this link: <https://github.com/nicolasbrailo/VlcFreemote/issues/new?title=foo&body=bar>

 Awesome!
 Takes a second and makes life much easier for bug-reporters!

----

-## Happiest bug report

-Post by Nico Brailovsky @ 2018-09-02 | [Permalink](md_blog/2018/0902_Happiestbugreport.md)  | [Leave a comment](https://github.com/nicolasbrailo/nicolasbrailo.github.io/issues/new?title=Comment@md_blog/2018/0902_Happiestbugreport.md&body=I%20have%20a%20comment!)

-Something is wrong: I'm happy over a bug report!

-A few years back I developed a [VlcRemote control](https://github.com/nicolasbrailo/VlcFreemote) app for Android.
-According [to this chart](https://xkcd.com/1205/), I didn't actually save any time doing so.
-The time I spent spent developing the app is more than the cumulative time I would have spent by getting up from the couch and manually controlling VLC.
-That said, not having to leave the coziness of a warm blanket in winter probably made it worth the investment.

-Not long ago I decided to [submit this app to F-Droid](https://f-droid.org/en/packages/com.nicolasbrailo.vlcfreemote/).
-I'm too cheap to pay the 20ish dollars for Google App Store, and since I don't have any commercial interest I don't see the point.
-I didn't think I'd actually get any users there, but today I got my first bug report.
-So much happiness!
-You'd think I shouldn't be happy about my crappy software not-working, but hey, someone actually took the time to try it out.
-Even more, someone cared enough to submit a bug report!

-Open source rules!